 The Street is a perfect setting for an event such as BA’s Learning At Work Day.
 It spans the length of Waterside so large percentages of employees can see the interaction on the colourful stands from their offices and when they are on the move.
 Below them they could see the people heading to Jane Hart and Donald Taylor’s packed seminars as well some brave employees learning to perform circus acts.
 You could really feel the buzz of friendly curiosity throughout the afternoon.

-LINE’s quest was simple enough; armed with our stand, a tv screen, a couple of laptops, an iPad and an iPhone we hoped to canvas opinion on social media learning.
+Leo’s quest was simple enough; armed with our stand, a tv screen, a couple of laptops, an iPad and an iPhone we hoped to canvas opinion on social media learning.
 We would ask participants one of three possible questions and ask them to document their responses on Twitter.

 1. Have you ever used social media to learn something?